daattali/beautiful-jekyll/welcome.md

 # Proctoring

+Proctoring is essential for the success of a club meeting.
 We are required to have an adult proctor for each club meeting.
-You must have a PTSA membership and be an LWSD-approved volunteer, which is a simple online process that covers you for two years.
-See our [proctor instructions](/parents).
+You must have a PTSA membership and be a LWSD-approved volunteer, which is a simple online process that covers you for two years.
+See our
+[proctor instructions](/parents).

-You can sign up for proctoring slots on the volunteer sheet.
+You can sign up for proctoring slots using our [SignupGenius link](https://www.signupgenius.com/go/70A0F4CABAF22A1FE3-45129095-rmsmath#/).
 The curriculum and coaching are handled by our coaches, so the work is very light.
 You can also help out students if you're interested.

 ## What if we don't have proctor volunteers?

-If the scheduled proctor does not show up to start a meeting, then that session will be cancelled.
+If we don't have a proctor, or the scheduled proctor does not show up to start a meeting, then that session will be cancelled.
 If you need to cancel, please find a replacement because we need to cancel the session otherwise.
 Parent emails are available in the
 [competition sheet](https://rmsptsa.sharepoint.com/:x:/r/sites/mathclub/_layouts/15/Doc.aspx?sourcedoc=%7B571B3375-9DF4-42A2-B345-8313C7182EEF%7D&file=Competitions%20%26%20Teams.xlsx)